 Click on a program name to learn more!

 The Admissions Requirements listed below apply to all graduate master's programs in Psychology.

-All students must meet the minimum requirements of the College.
+All students must meet the minimum requirements of the College of Graduate Studies.

 All completed applications will be reviewed.
-Priority admission will be given to applicants whose files are completed and who meet admission requirements prior to March 1st for fall admission.
+Priority admission will be given to applicants whose files are completed and who meet admission requirements prior to February 20th for fall admission.
 For MSIO admission for Spring Semester this date is November 1st.
 Later applications will be considered based upon openings.